digitalocean/Kubernetes-Starter-Kit-Developers/06-setup-backup-restore/velero.md

 Next, re-create the cluster, as described in [Section 1 - Set up DigitalOcean Kubernetes](../01-setup-DOKS/README.md).
 Please make sure the new `DOKS` cluster node count is `equal or greater` with to the original one - this is important!

-Then, install Velero `CLI` and `Server`, as described in the [Prerequisites](#prerequisites) section, and [Step 2 - Installing Velero](step-2---installing-velero) respectively.
+Then, install Velero `CLI` and `Server`, as described in the [Prerequisites](#prerequisites) section, and [Step 1 - Installing Velero using Helm](#step-1---installing-velero-using-helm) respectively.
 Please make sure to use the `same Helm Chart version` - this is important!

 Finally, `restore` everything by using  below command: